labex-labs/labex-cheatsheets/docs/cheatsheets/en/ansible.md

   <BaseQuizOption value="D">Runs only the first task</BaseQuizOption>

   <BaseQuizAnswer>
-    The `--check` flag runs Ansible in check mode (dry-run), which simulates what would happen without actually making changes.
+    The <code>--check</code> flag runs Ansible in check mode (dry-run), which simulates what would happen without actually making changes.
 This is useful for testing playbooks before applying them.
   </BaseQuizAnswer>
 </BaseQuiz>